-He is formerly a Deputy Secretary in the Victorian Government and has extensive experience in medical, agricultural and environmental policy, regulation, research management, technology application and commercialisation.
-Adjunct Prof Skerritt is the former Deputy CEO of a Commonwealth Statutory Authority (Australian Centre for International Agricultural Research) and a Ministerial appointee on the Gene Technology Technical Advisory Committee.
-During the 1990s he held senior management positions in CSIRO and Cooperative Research Centres.
+He was formerly a Deputy Secretary in the Victorian Government and has extensive experience in medical, agricultural and environmental policy, regulation, research management, technology application and commercialisation.
+John was the Deputy CEO of a Commonwealth Statutory Authority (Australian Centre for International Agricultural Research) and a Ministerial appointee on the Gene Technology Technical Advisory Committee.
 During the 1990s he held senior management positions in CSIRO and Cooperative Research Centres.

 Dr Lisa Studdert

-In 2011, Lisa worked as a Manager at the Senior Executive Service level at the Australian National Preventative Health Agency and has a background working in population and preventive health policy and programs in Australia and internationally.
+In 2011, Lisa was a member of the senior leadership team at the Australian National Preventative Health Agency and she also has a background working in population and preventive health policy and programs in Australia and internationally.